Home Family and home Copii If a child swallows something he shouldn't

 If a child swallows a toy

-In the practice of pediatric surgeons, the extraction of foreign objects most often occurs from one to three years old, when young researchers are actively exploring the world.
-But even at the age of 5-6 years, such cases are not uncommon, some doctors even collect whole collections of things extracted from the esophagus and stomachs of babies.
+In the practice of pediatric surgeons, the removal of foreign objects most often occurs from one to three years of age, when young researchers are actively exploring the world.
+But even at the age of 5-6 years, such cases are not uncommon; some doctors even collect entire collections of things extracted from the esophagus and stomachs of children.

-During the game, children pull into their mouths an object that interests them, for example, a part from a construction set or a toy from a kinder surprise.
-The consequences will directly depend on the shape and size of the toy, some of them are not dangerous at all and leave the body without hindrance.
+During the game, children pull an object that interests them into their mouths, for example, a piece from a construction set or a toy from a Kinder Surprise.
+The consequences will directly depend on the shape and size of the toy; some of them are not at all dangerous and leave the body unhindered.

-Particularly "popular" among children are small plastic parts from designers, caps from felt-tip pens, etc. Due to the special structure of the larynx of young children (adults have an epiglottis cartilage that prevents foreign bodies from entering the respiratory tract), they easily choke on objects.
-It is difficult not to notice the fact of suffocation, it is accompanied by coughing, whistling, shortness of breath and a hoarse voice.
-It is good if the baby is able to clear his throat on his own, but if you see him starting to faint, immediately use the methods of removing the toy from the respiratory tract. e1420c8cecba5b568cb94e8877bd10b2_2_475x315
+Particularly “popular” among children are small plastic parts from construction sets, caps from felt-tip pens, etc. Due to the special structure of the larynx of young children (adults have a supraglottic cartilage that prevents foreign bodies from entering the respiratory tract), they easily choke on objects.
+It is difficult not to notice the fact of suffocation; it is accompanied by coughing, whistling, difficulty breathing and a hoarse voice.
+It's good if your baby is able to clear his throat on his own, but if you see him begin to lose consciousness, immediately use methods to remove the toy from the respiratory tract. e1420c8cecba5b568cb94e8877bd10b2_2_475x315

 If a child swallows a pill

-Often, adults neglect safety rules, a child can easily eat one or a handful of bright coated tablets.
+Often adults neglect safety rules; a child can easily eat one or a handful of brightly coated tablets.

 Common symptoms: